TutshillTornados/Bangazon_Terminal_Interface/README.md

 # Bangazon Terminal Interface - Tutshill Tornados

 Welcome to The Command Line Ordering System.
-This project will be allow a user to interact with a basic product ordering database via a command line interface.
+This project will allow a user to interact with a basic product ordering database via a command line interface.

 - [Get Started](#get-started)
 - [Install](#install)